youhongshen/mail-analytics/design.md

 - Parsing - Avro supports different languages.
 Python is chosen for its built in email parser and its ease of use in terms of data manipulation.
-- Analytics - Scala is chosen since we use Spark for this component and Scala is the native language for Spark.
+- Analytics - Scala is chosen because Spark is used for this component and Scala is the native language for Spark.

 # Assumptions of the data